NEONScience/NEON-Data-Skills/_posts/2014-07-13-2_LiDAR-Data-Concepts_Activity2.md

 ## Creating useful data products from LiDAR data

 ### Classifying LiDAR point clouds
 LiDAR data points are vector data.
 LiDAR point clouds are useful because they tell us something about the heights of objects on the ground.
 However, how do we know whether a point reflected off of a tree, a bird, a building or the ground?
 In order to develop products like elevation models and canopy height models, we need to classify individual LiDAR points.
-We might classify LiDAR points into classes like
+We might classify LiDAR points into classes including:
 - Ground
 - Vegetation
 - Buildings
 Lidar Point cloud classification is often already done when you download LiDAR point clouds but just know that it’s not to be taken for granted!
 Programs such as lastools, fusion and terrascan are often used to perform this classification.
 Once the points are classified, they can be used to derive various LiDAR data products.
-For example the ground points can be used to create a digital elevation model or DEM.
-And the vegetation points can be used to create a canopy height model.
-More on that in the next activity.
-So when you are looking at metadata for LiDAR, it's good to notice whether the data have been classified or not.
-Image/ animation: Classifying LiDAR points

 ### Free point cloud viewers that open LiDAR point clouds ###
 - [Fusion: US Forest Service RSAC](http://www.fs.fed.us/eng/rsac/fusion/)
 - [Cloud compare](http://www.danielgm.net/cc/)
 - [Plas.io website](http://plas.io)
 - Others (link to some of the online list of tools)

-## LiDAR derived raster data products
-While some papers suggest that point cloud derived analysis may yield more accurate estimate of vegetation characteristics (citations here), Point clouds are challenging to work with.
-For one, there are often millions of points on a LiDAR dataset which can slow processing down.
-Also point cloud based analysis often requires custom programming.
-The most commonly used LiDAR data products are in a raster data format.
-Raster data are easy to work with in common GIS tools like QGIS and even in programming languages like R and Matlab.

 ## Creating A Raster From LiDAR Point Clouds
 There are different ways to create a raster from LiDAR point clouds.
 Let's look one of the most basic ways to create a raster file points- basic gridding.
 When you perform a gridding algorithm, you are simply calculating a value, using point data, for each pixels in your raster dataset.
 To do this: